 - Local Appropriations

 - Tax Incremental Financing

 - CDBG and HOME funds

-- The HTF-SW would also pursue legislative initiatives on the state level to provide additional, and dedicated, funding sources to local communities.
+- The HTF-SW would also pursue legislative initiatives on the state and federal levels to provide additional, and possibly dedicated, funding sources to local communities.

 - The proposed structure should also be flexible to permit and encourage private sector investment in the HTF-SW.